What Is The Difference Between Microprocessor And Microcontroller?

 A Microcontroller is a small computer on a single chip.
 That you can program to do any tasks you want.
 They are typically used for control systems, home automation, robotics, avionics, telecommunication, and everywhere else you may think of!

 A Microprocessor is a CPU on a chip that can’t do anything on its own.
-You can build a proper computer system around any given microprocessor to have it performing any instructions (code) you want to.
+You can build a proper computer system around any given microprocessor to have it perform any instructions (code) you want to.
 However, it may be more difficult to build a small control system using a bare microprocessor.
 Yet it’s not a cost-efficient way to go.
 It only pays off if you’re building a complete motherboard consisting of a microprocessor unit with some memory, buses, and peripherals.
 Which we can see in the personal computers market and the like.

 Do you have a neat, formal schematic for this?
 I noticed you have on output chip on the schematic and two on the photo. ???